 You eat a THC gummy.
 Thirty minutes pass, and you feel absolutely nothing.
 An hour passes, and you notice a slight warmth in your chest.
-At the two-hour mark, you are hopelessly glued to your couch, laughing at a movie, feeling a wave of deep, heavy physical relaxation.
+At the two-hour mark, you are relaxed, glued to your couch, and laughing at a movie.

 If you have ever taken a Delta-9 gummy, you know the experience is wildly different than taking a hit from a vape.
 It takes longer, it feels heavier, and it lasts for hours.